 Don’t make the mistake of underestimating how large London is.
 Staying in the “wrong” part of London can mean long commutes to the areas you’re looking to visit.

-To save you the hassle, I’ve compiled some hotel recommendations close to the various Christmas Markets:
+To save you the hassle, I’ve compiled some hotel recommendations close to the various Christmas Markets, for all budgets:

 London at Christmas FAQ